 For any working farm, having suitable buildings and equipment in place to ensure the smooth day-to-day running of operations is essential.
-Each farm building must be carefully constructed using only the best materials and fibre cement roofing is just one of the leading options currently available.
+Farm buildings must be carefully constructed using only the best materials and a fibre cement roof is just one of the leading options currently available.

-Speaking to Duane Roberts of Graham Heath Construction (GHC) about this fantastic construction material, we look at the advantages of choosing a fibre cement roof for your farm building.
+Speaking to Duane Roberts, Senior Draughtsman at Graham Heath Construction, about this fantastic construction material, we look at the advantages of choosing a fibre cement roof for farm buildings.